$\texttt{AMEND++}$: Benchmarking Eligibility Criteria Amendments in Clinical Trials: Abstract

 \section{Abstract}

 Clinical trial amendments frequently introduce delays, increased costs, and administrative burden, with eligibility criteria being the most commonly amended component.
 We introduce \textit{eligibility criteria amendment prediction}, a novel NLP task that aims to forecast whether the eligibility criteria of an initial trial protocol will undergo future amendments.
 To support this task, we release \texttt{AMEND++}, a benchmark suite comprising two datasets: \texttt{AMEND}, which captures eligibility-criteria version histories and amendment labels from public clinical trials, and \texttt{AMEND\_LLM}, a refined subset curated using an LLM-based denoising pipeline to isolate substantive changes.
 We further propose \textit{Change-Aware Masked Language Modeling} (CAMLM), a revision-aware pretraining strategy that leverages historical edits to learn amendment-sensitive representations.
-Experiments across diverse baselines show that CAMLM consistently improves amendment prediction, enabling more robust and cost-effective clinical trial design. \footnote{We will publicly release code and data once the paper is accepted.}
+Experiments across diverse baselines show that CAMLM consistently improves amendment prediction, enabling more robust and cost-effective clinical trial design.
+Our code is publicly available at \url{https://anonymous.4open.science/r/amend-E61A/}.